How to Replace Analog Thermostat with Digital?

 Step 9: Test the New Thermostat

-Once you have completed all the previous steps, and you have attached your new digital thermostat, it is time to verify that the installation was done correctly.
+Once you have completed all the previous steps and attached your new digital thermostat, it is time to verify that the installation was done correctly.
 Turn on the power to the HVAC system.
 Switch the heating and air system back on and test the thermostat.
-To do this, just switch it so that the temperature is higher or lower than the current.
+To do this, switch it so the temperature is higher or lower than the current.

-For example, if the current temperature in the room is 69°F, you might want to shift it down to 66°F. Within a few seconds, you should hear the HVAC system’s fan heat up.
+For example, if the current temperature in the room is 69°F, you might want to shift it down to 66°F. You should hear the HVAC system’s fan heat up within a few seconds.
 If nothing occurs, turn off the power to the system and test the wiring.

 Why Is Your Analog Thermostat Not Getting Power?

-If the thermostat operates from the home’s electrical system, review the circuit breakers.
+Review the circuit breakers if the thermostat operates from the home’s electrical system.
 One of them might have fallen and cut off the power of the stat.
 Restart the breaker.
 If this doesn’t do it, then the thermostat problem could come from detached connections or different wiring issues.

 How Do You Know if You Need to Replace Thermostat?